rubyDoomsday/curly/README.md

 ```

 ### To Install RubyPost
-The scripts are meant to be installed to and used from the local `rubypost` repo directory.
+The scripts are meant to be installed to and used from the local repo directory.
 It is recommended to run this in it's own terminal rather than installing it into `/user/bin` to limit interference with standard bash commands.
 On first load the helper commands will be displayed to get you started and can be recalled at any time with the `rpHelp` helper.
 ```
-> git clone git@github.com:rubyDoomsday/rubypost.git rubypost
+> git clone git@github.com:rubyDoomsday/curly.git curly
-> cd rubypost
+> cd curly
 > chmod 777 start.sh
 > source ./start.sh
 ```